aballal-source/aballal-source/README.md

 - 📫 How to reach me **ahmedtballal@gmail.com**

-- ⚡ Fun fact **Hummingbirds are the only birds that can fly backward.
-Their wings move in a figure-eight pattern, allowing them to hover, move forward, backward, and even upside down.
-This remarkable ability makes them agile and efficient pollinators.**
+- ⚡ Fun fact **The shortest war in history lasted only 38 minutes.
+It occurred between the countries of Britain and Zanzibar on August 27, 1896.**

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=aballal-source&" alt="aballal-source" /></p>